cortex-lab/phy/docs/visualization.md

 See [Spike sampling and performance](performance.md) before increasing them.

 You can dynamically change the window size and bin size with control+mouse wheel and alt+mouse wheel.
+Choose **View settings** in the view menu to edit the two spike-budget modes, bin size, window size, and refractory period together.
+The budget settings are global controller preferences; the bin, window, and refractory settings are saved for the current dataset.

 *Note*: the central peak is artificially removed to avoid artifacts.
 Decrease the bin size (e.g. to 0.1 ms) if you need to visualize fine temporal structure.